PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Let's do the same inside the `signup/page.tsx` file by making the following change.
+Let's do the same inside the `signup/page.tsx` file by updating the following.

 ```jsx
 import { SignupForm } from "@/components/forms/SignupForm";